-It will inform architects, educators, and policy makers about students with disabilities’ spatial requirements and develop strategies and tools to support the co-design of facilities with people with lived experience of disability.
+Students experiences of disability are extremely diverse and designing schools to support such diversity presents unique challenges.
+The project seeks to inform architects, educators, and policy makers about the spatial experiences of students’ and to develop strategies and tools to support the process of co-designing schools with people with lived experience of disability.
 The outcomes will include an inclusive learning spaces design framework.
-This will ultimately benefit all students’ access and meaningful involvement in learning through the development of more inclusive learning spaces.
-The research will help integrate understood, yet often separated knowledge, from architecture, education and health.
+This is expected to benefit all students’ access and meaningful involvement in learning through the development of more inclusive learning spaces.
+The research is significant because it integrates previously dissociated knowledge from architecture, education and health.

 Tell us a bit about yourself so we can keep you up to date with the most relevant news and opportunities.